Discover your policy value in seconds:

 - Cancel the policy and receive the cash surrender value (which forfeits any death benefit for your loved ones)

-As such, it is more expensive for life settlement providers to buy whole life insurance policies, They are competing with the policy’s cash value and will have the additional problem of having to pay higher premiums to the insurance company should they take over ownership of the policy.
+As such, it is more expensive for life settlement providers to buy whole life insurance policies, since they are competing with the policy’s cash value and will have the additional problem of having to pay higher premiums to the insurance company should they take over ownership of the policy.

-Life settlements on whole life policies are rare.
-They typically only occur when there is a low life expectancy for the policy owner.
+Life settlements on whole life policies typically only occur when there is a low life expectancy for the policy owner.

 If you have a terminal illness, a viatical settlement is also worth considering.

-The amount of money received in a whole life insurance settlement or viatical settlement depends on a variety of factors, including the face value of the policy, life expectancies, policy premiums, death benefit amounts, and more.
+The amount of money received in a whole life insurance settlement or viaticals depends on a variety of factors, including the face value of the policy, life expectancies, policy premiums, death benefit amounts, and more.

 To learn more, contact your financial adviser, a life settlement broker or click the button below.